 When we heard about the opportunity to work with the arts and crafts staple Mod Podge by Plaid Crafts for May’s #12MonthsofDIY challenge, we really had no idea what we were going to make.
-Mod Podge has so many uses and applications that the opportunities seemed endless!
+Mod Podge has so many uses and applications (see how to decoupage on plastic bottles even!) that the opportunities seemed endless.

 If you haven’t heard of #12MonthsofDIY, it’s a creative challenge in which each of 12 Canadian bloggers (including us) use the same material each month to create an inspiring DIY home decor or craft project.
 Last month we had fun upcycling an old men’s leather coat purchased at Value Village for less than $25 into an edgy new DIY handbag and in March we upcycled a yardsale-found farmhouse dresser into a beachy dresser for the cottage.

 If you haven’t used Mod Podge before it really is a crafter’s dream!
 It has three very practical uses: